10 Essential Tips for Walking Your Dog in Cold Weather

 Timing Your Walks Wisely

-Recognizing Signs of Cold Stress
+Recognising Signs of Cold Stress.

 Limping is another significant sign of cold stress.
 Cold weather can make the ground frigid, leading to sore or painful paws.
 If your dog suddenly starts limping or is frequently lifting its paws off the ground, it could be suffering from the cold.
 Furthermore, dogs exhibiting a refusal to walk, showing reluctance to move, or attempting to turn back towards home are other indicators that they may be experiencing cold distress.